genenetwork/gn-docs/general/help/facilities.md

 All Octopus nodes run Debian and GNU Guix and use Slurm for batch submission.
 We run lizardfs for distributed network file storage and we run the common workflow language (CWL) and Docker containers.
 The racks have dedicated 10Gbs high-speed Cisco switches and firewalls that are maintained by UTHSC IT staff.
 This heavily used cluster, however, is almost self-managed by its users and was featured on the GNU Guix High Performance Computing [2020](https://hpc.guix.info/blog/2021/02/guix-hpc-activity-report-2020/) and  [2022](https://hpc.guix.info/blog/2023/02/guix-hpc-activity-report-2022/) activity reports!
-In the near future we expect to double the number of nodes.
+In 2023 we added 4 new AMD Genoa machines  processors adding a total of 192 real CPU cores running at 4GHz.
+These machines also have 768Gb RAM.

+The total number of cores for Octopus is now 456 real CPU cores.

 <table border="0" style="width:95%">
 <tr>